Real-Time Dam Levels

 Catchment & Hydrological Impact

 The McCallum Creek acts as the primary lifeblood for Geehi Reservoir, making it a cornerstone of the Murray-Darling Basin network.
 Managing the flow from the McCallum Creek ensures that downstream agricultural zones receive consistent supply.
-The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Geehi Reservoir.

 Agricultural & Economic Significance